Western Ribbonsnake

 Diet: Main food items include small frogs, tadpoles, toads, salamanders, and minnows.

-Status in Tennessee: Uncommon due to its very limited distribution in TN.
+Status in Tennessee: Uncommon due to its very limited distribution in Tennessee.
 Orange-striped Ribbonsnakes are afforded no protection in the state.

 • When threatened Eastern Ribbonsnakes usually escape into the vegetation along shallow edges instead of fleeing into deep water.